Antelope Canyon, Arizona Photography Location

 Admits one single, private, non-commercial vehicle and all its passengers.

-Admits one individual when entering on foot, or bicycle.
-Not to exceed $15 vehicle fee.
+Admits one individual when entering on foot or by bicycle.
+Not to exceed a $15 vehicle fee.
 Individuals 15 years of age and younger are admitted free.

-Allows unlimited entry to Glen Canyon for 12 months from date of purchase.
+Allows unlimited entry to Glen Canyon for 12 months from the date of purchase.

 Hotel Information: